yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

           collisions:0 txqueuelen:3
           RX bytes:438223 (427.9 KiB)  TX bytes:163835 (159.9 KiB)
 }}}
-If it doesn't come up do ps -ax and if you see loads of pppds have spawned then just use kill with their process number to kill them:  i.e. kill 516

-you may also need to kill the br2684ctl and start again from that step.
-(This has since been fixed in a later version of OpenWRT kamikaze).

-If you type logread you can see some debug messages and also your ISPs gateway IP/DNS IPs.

-Logread for PPPoA VC-MUX:
+If you type logread you can see some debug messages and also your ISPs gateway IP/DNS IPs.Logread for PPPoA VC-MUX:

 {{{
 Jan  1 01:39:29 (none) daemon.info pppd[2516]: Plugin pppoatm.so loaded.